joelburton/Crushinator/docs/design.rst

         def __call__(caller=None):
             """
-            Returns a dictionary of values for a specific Runner class (can be passed as a Runner object); ignores runner-class sections if caller is not specified.
+            Returns a dictionary of values for a specific Recipe class (can be passed as a Recipe object); ignores recipe-class sections if caller is not specified.
             """